 How can I optimize content for paragraph snippets?

-What’s the best way to format content for list snippets?
+What is the best way to format content for list snippets?

 How does schema markup help with featured snippets?

-What are question-based keywords, and why do they matter?
+What are question-based keywords and why do they matter?

 How can I make my content voice-search-friendly?

-Why is mobile optimization crucial for snippets?
+Why is mobile optimization important for snippets?

 How can I track my featured snippet performance?